rotdrop/nextcloud-app-pdf-downloader/doc/INSTALL.md

   - a recent version of `npm`
   - GNU make
   - a recent version of `composer`
-  - perhaps further utilities, watch out for error messages during the build process
+  - perhaps a lot of further utilities, watch out for error messages during the build process
+    - **pull request to improve this part of the documentation are very welcome**
 - build the app with
   - `make build` to generate a production version of the app
   - `make dev` to generate a development version debuging info compiled in.
-This mostly affects the JavaScript assets generated.
+This mostly affects the generated JavaScript assets.
+  - in case you run `make` repeatedly (perhaps after adjusting things to your liking) and it fails: try to run `make realclean` in order to just remove every build artifact.
+Then try again.
+  - if you just edit individual files then `make` should just pick up your changes and rebuild stuff as needed